cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Basic component of RAI Design.rst.txt

 - **Representation**

- - It represents the main class users interact with in RAI.
+ - It represents the main class, users interact with in RAI.
  - When constructed, AISystems are passed a name, a task type, a MetaDatabase, a Dataset and a Model.